15 Apr Covid-19 – information for our community

-Here’s your second challenge/activity from the sports captains,
+Here’s your next challenge from the sports captains,

 Video Message and challenge from our Sports Captains:

 Please be advised most of the major telcos have now removed data caps and the possibility of any extra charges based on usage.